AztecProtocol/aztec-packages/docs/docs/protocol-specs/gas-and-fees/tx-setup-and-teardown.md

 0. Before the transaction, Alice creates a private authwit in her wallet, allowing the FPC to unshield a specified amount of BananaCoin from Alice's private balance to the FPC's public balance.
 1. Private setup:
    - Alice calls a private function on the FPC which is exposed for public fee payment in BananaCoin.
-   - The FPC checks that the amount of teardown gas Alice has specified is sufficient to cover the gas associated with the teardown function it will use to provide a refund to Alice.
+   - The FPC checks that the amount of teardown gas Alice has allocated is sufficient to cover the gas associated with the teardown function it will use to provide a refund to Alice.
    - The FPC specifies its teardown function as the one the transaction will use.
    - The FPC enqueues a public call to itself for the public setup phase.
    - The FPC designates itself as the `fee_payer`.